 Hiking poles, backpack with rain cover, waterproofs, hiking trousers, hiking shorts, T-shirts, sun hat, fleece, down jacket, beanie, wool socks, sunglasses, suncream, medical kit, map, guidebook, power bank, snacks, whistle, torch, survival blanket, ear plugs, sleeping bag liner, travel towel, toiletries, camera/phone.

-Is the Tour du Mont Trail even open with Covid-19?
+Is the Tour du Mont Trail open with Covid-19?

-For most of the 2019 summer though the refuges were open but with limited spaces due to covid restrictions of limiting physical distance.
-Trekkers would only be accepted if they had booked in advance and there was a new requirement that trekkers brought their own personal sleeping bag, something that is normally necessary on the trail.
+During 2020/21 the refuges were open but with limited spaces due to covid restrictions.
+Trekkers would only be accepted if they have booked in advance and had a pass sanitaire (covid pass).

 Is the Tour du Mont Blanc trail well marked?